iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to Conjugate Gradient.md

 $T_k$ only has non zero positive eigenvalues (As a result of being positive and SPD), and **it has all unique eigenvalues**.
 This is true even if the matrix $A$ as repeating eigenvalues.
 The initial random vector, $q_1\in \text{span}(\{u_1, u_2\cdots u_m\})$ where $u_i, \lambda_i$  are the eigen system for the matrix $A$ and $u_i$ are all **unique**, then, the dimension of the Krylov Subspace is not going to exceed $\text{span}(\{u_1, u_2, \cdots u_m\})$, because it's invariant under $A$, and it has only $m$ dimensions.
 Therefore, if we assume that $T_n$ has 2 repeated ritz vectors and values, then it's also the the repeating eigen values and vectors for $A$, which means Lanczos terminates earlier than $n$, therefore, a contradiction is shown, therefore, $T_n$ in the end has to have all unique eigenvalues and vectors.

+The residual and solution computed by this algorithm is very different from the conjugate gradient algorithm due to errors in floating points.
+However, the solution produced by $x_0 + Q_ky_k$ will still converge, but $Q_k$ are not orthogonal, and huge errors are presented for $Q_k^TAQ_k = T_k$.